ibm-cloud-docs/containers/storage-block.md

 Is my persistent storage deleted when I delete my cluster?
 :   During cluster deletion, you have the option to remove your persistent storage.
 However, depending on how your storage was provisioned, the removal of your storage might not include all storage components.

 If you dynamically provisioned storage with a storage class that sets `reclaimPolicy: Delete`, your PVC, PV, and the storage instance are automatically deleted when you delete the cluster.
-For storage that was statically provisioned, VPC Block Storage, or storage that you provisioned with a storage class that sets `reclaimPolicy: Retain`, the PVC and the PV are removed when you delete the cluster, but your storage instance and your data remain.
+For storage that was statically provisioned or storage that you provisioned with a storage class that sets `reclaimPolicy: Retain`, the PVC and the PV are removed when you delete the cluster, but your storage instance and your data remain.
 You are still charged for your storage instance.
 Also, if you deleted your cluster in an unhealthy state, the storage might still exist even if you chose to remove it.

 How do I delete the storage when I want to keep my cluster?
 :   When you dynamically provisioned the storage with a storage class that sets `reclaimPolicy: Delete`, you can remove the PVC to start the deletion process of your persistent storage.
 Your PVC, PV, and storage instance are automatically removed.
-:   For storage that was statically provisioned, VPC Block Storage, or storage that you provisioned with a storage class that sets `reclaimPolicy: Retain`, you must manually remove the PVC, PV, and the storage instance to avoid further charges.
+:   For storage that was statically provisioned or storage that you provisioned with a storage class that sets `reclaimPolicy: Retain`, you must manually remove the PVC, PV, and the storage instance to avoid further charges.

 How does the billing stop after I delete my storage?
 :   Depending on what storage components you delete and when, the billing cycle might not stop immediately.
 If you delete the PVC and PV, but not the storage instance in your {{site.data.keyword.cloud_notm}} account, that instance still exists and you are charged for it.

 If you delete the PVC, PV, and the storage instance, the billing cycle stops depending on the `billingType` that you chose when you provisioned your storage and how you chose to delete the storage.

-- When you manually cancel the persistent storage instance from the {{site.data.keyword.cloud_notm}} console or the `ibmcloud sl` CLI, billing stops as follows:
+- When you manually cancel the persistent storage instance from the {{site.data.keyword.cloud_notm}} console or the CLI, billing stops as follows:
     - **Hourly storage**: Billing stops immediately.
 After your storage is canceled, you might still see your storage instance in the console for up to 72 hours.
     - **Monthly storage**: You can choose between immediate cancellation or cancellation on the anniversary date.
 In both cases, you are billed until the end of the current billing cycle, and billing stops for the next billing cycle.
 After your storage is canceled, you might still see your storage instance in the console or the CLI for up to 72 hours.
     - **Immediate cancellation**: Choose this option to immediately remove your storage.
 Neither you nor your users can use the storage anymore or recover the data.
     - **Anniversary date**: Choose this option to cancel your storage on the next anniversary date.
 Your storage instances remain active until the next anniversary date and you can continue to use them until this date, such as to give your team time to make backups of your data.

 - When you dynamically provisioned the storage with a storage class that sets `reclaimPolicy: Delete` and you choose to remove the PVC, the PV and the storage instance are immediately removed.
 For hourly billed storage, billing stops immediately.
 For monthly billed storage, you are still charged for the remainder of the month.
 After your storage is removed and billing stops, you might still see your storage instance in the console or the CLI for up to 72 hours.

 What do I need to be aware of before I delete persistent storage?
 :   When you clean up persistent storage, you delete all the data that is stored in it.
-If you need a copy of the data, make a backup for [file storage](/docs/containers?topic=containers-file_storage#file_backup_restore) or [block storage](/docs/containers?topic=containers-block_storage#block_backup_restore).
+If you need a copy of the data, make a backup for file storage or block storage.

 I deleted my storage instance.
 Why can I still see my instance?
 :   After you remove persistent storage, it can take up to 72 hours for the removal to be fully processed and for the storage to disappear from your {{site.data.keyword.cloud_notm}} console or CLI.

-I deleted my cluster.
-How do I remove the remaining storage volumes?
-:   See the steps in [Why am I still seeing charges for block storage devices after deleting my cluster](/docs/containers?topic=containers-ts_storage_clean_volume).

 ### Cleaning up persistent storage